 I purchased this Lp sometime around the late 1990s, in the second-hand section of a record shop in Dublin called 'The Secret Book & Record Store', which is very suitably named, because although it's located less than a minute's walking distance away from one of the principal shopping streets in the heart of the city centre―it's completely obscured from view.
 Firstly, behind a rather inconspicuous doorway on Wicklow Street, then further on down the end of a long, narrow corridor, and after that, behind yet another door!
 Therefore, not exactly easy to find, but definitely worthwhile once you have!
 The lp itself is a double, released by CBS in 1970 as the fourth and final in a series of budget-priced rock sampler albums.
 It features 26 tracks in total, from various artists such as Bob Dylan, The Byrds, Blood Sweat & Tears, as well as Dublin's own Skid Row.

-And although I have one other in the series, this is definitely my favourite of the two, purely from a visual point of view though, musically I prefer it's predecessor from 1968 which was called 'Rock Machine I Love You'.
-I was instantly attracted to the sleeve design, which features a newspaper print photograph of Arnold Schwarzenegger from his Mr Universe days, superimposed onto a vibrant pop art graphic background.
-It reminded me of aspects of the work of so many artists that I admire, from Peter Blake to Richard Hamilton.
-Being a classic 1970s double album, it also features a gatefold sleeve (the champion of cover art and loyal friend of the liner note) so even the inner cover is noteworthy.
-A more detailed view of the track listing can be found here.
-And you can view the work of pop artist Peter Blake as mentioned above in one of my previous post here.
+And although I have one other in the series, this is definitely my favourite of the two from a visual point of view, musically I prefer its predecessor from 1968 which was called 'Rock Machine I Love You'.
+However, I was instantly attracted to the Rock Buster's sleeve design which features a newspaper print photograph of Arnold Schwarzenegger from his Mr Universe days―superimposed onto a vibrant red and yellow pop art graphic background...and was therefore compelled to buy it because it reminded me of aspects of the work of so many artists that I admire, from Peter Blake to Richard Hamilton.
+Being a classic 1970s double album, it also features a gatefold sleeve (the champion of cover art and loyal friend of the liner note) making even the inner cover noteworthy.
+A more detailed view of the track listing can be found over at Discogs.
+And you can view the work of pop artist Peter Blake as mentioned above, in one of my previous posts.